dermoumi/airmux/README.md

 SUBCOMMANDS:
     debug     only print tmux command source without actually running tmux edit      Create or edit a project
-    help      Prints this message or the help of the given subcommand(s) kill      Kill tmux session that matches the project list      List all configured projects
+    freeze    Save current tmux session as a project file (commands not included) help      Prints this message or the help of the given subcommand(s) kill      Kill tmux session that matches the project list      List all configured projects